sebastianbertoli/minimal-mistakes/projects.md

 studies where I analysed the potential of machine learning for doing predictive maintenance.
 I was responsible for all data science related tasks: from gathering the data and running the machine learning experiments to writing up and presenting the results.
-Code samples are available upon request.
+Check out the GitHub repository for some code examples.

 [GitHub](https://github.com/sebastianbertoli-portfolio/premain-public)